andrewrlee/api-viewer/README.md

 Data
 ------------------
-The data file that is used by this viewer is a json resource that contains a map of sections to command objects.
-A section is just a simple label that can be asssociated with a group of commands.
+The data file that is used by this viewer is a json resource that contains a map of Sections to Command objects.
+A Section is just a simple label that can be asssociated with a group of Commands.

-A command may be mapped to multiple sections but this must be represented in the data file.
+A Command may be mapped to multiple Sections but this must be represented in the data file.

-A command element consists of the following fields:
+A Command element consists of the following fields:
-* *Expression*: The identifier of the command
+* *Expression*: The identifier of the Command
-* *Example* : An example that triggers the command
+* *Example* : An example that triggers the Command
-* *description* : An explanation of how to use the command and the action that it performs
+* *description* : An explanation of how to use the Command and the action that it performs

 An example of a complete data file is: